Valve and five PC games publishers fined $9.4M for illegal geo-blocking – TechCrunch

-The geo-blocking practices investigated since 2017 concerned around 100 PC video games of different genres, including sports, simulation and action games.
+The geo-blocking practices investigated since before 2017 concerned around 100 PC video games of different genres, including sports, simulation and action games.

-The Commission said the fines were reduced by between 10% and 15% owing to cooperation from the companies, with the exception of Valve who it said chose not to cooperate (a “prohibition Decision” rather than a fine reduction was applied in its case).
+The Commission said the fines were reduced by between 10% and 15% owing to cooperation from the companies, with the exception of Valve, which it said chose not to cooperate (a “prohibition Decision” rather than a fine reduction was applied in its case).

+Valve has been contacted for comment.
+Update: A company spokesman said: “During the seven year investigation Valve has cooperated fully, providing all requested evidence and information to the Commission.
+We disagree with these findings, and plan to appeal the decision.”

-The antitrust investigation begun in February 2017, with a formal statement of objections issued just over two years later when the Commission accused the companies of “entering into bilateral agreements to prevent consumers from purchasing and using PC video games acquired elsewhere than in their country of residence” in contravention of EU rules.
+An in-depth antitrust investigation was announced publicly by the Commission in February 2017, with a formal statement of objections issued just over two years later — when it accused the companies of “entering into bilateral agreements to prevent consumers from purchasing and using PC video games acquired elsewhere than in their country of residence” in contravention of EU rules.

 The mechanisms used by the companies to prevent certain cross-border sales of certain PC games were geo-blocked Steam activation keys and bilateral licensing and distribution agreements to restrict certain cross-border sales.

-Note: This report was updated with comment from Valve.
-We also made a correction after initially stating that the EU’s investigation had taken four years, starting in 2017.
-That was the date the Commission announced it was launching an in-depth investigation.
-But, per Valve, the probe took longer — spanning seven years.